chtoucas/Narvalo.NET/docs/Narvalo.Edu/Fx/Monads/Monads.md

 mconcat :: [a] -> a
 mconcat = foldr mappend mempty
 ```
-Beware this `Concat` is NOT the one from LINQ.
+Beware this `Concat` is NOT the one from LINQ:
 ```csharp
 // Concat for our hypothetical monoid class. public static Monoid<T> Concat<T>(this IEnumerable<Monoid<T>> @this)